saif-ellafi/foundryvtt-mythic-gme/README.md

 ![img.png](external-table-prompt.png)
 ![External Table](external-table.png)

+##### Flavored Roll Table
+Keep chat consistency by rolling from a Random Table normally with a question (flavor) in mind

 ##### Formatted Message - Send message to the chat with flavor, color and style
 ![formatted-message.png](formatted-message.png)
 * Export current Chat to Journal - Either for backup or for history tracking